News

 About the author: Lorelei was my very first D&D character I created more years back than i’d like to remember.
 When I decided to venture into creating maps for my and others rpgs, I thought I owed it to her to name myself Lorelei Cartography, since it was her that led me to the wonderful world of tabletop gaming in the first place.
 Since then I have been honored to have worked with companies such as WizKids, Pelgrane Press, and ProFantasy.

 To download the free content go to your registration page and on the Downloads tab, click the download button for Campaign Cartographer 3 Plus.
 Mike’s new symbols are the last link in the list.
-All the content of the current year (only January 2024 so far) is included in the one download.
+All the content of the current year (January to April 2024 so far) is included in the one download.

 You can always check the available monthly content on our dedicated page.